 Cherry brownies are the perfect dessert to make when craving both cherry pie and fudge brownies!
 This dessert that is made with a chocolate fudge brownie mix and cherry pie filling.
 It has a rich chocolate flavor, and the cherries add a tart, fresh flavor.
-They have an intense chocolate flavor, and the fudge gives them an extra level of sweetness.
-Fudge brownies are a dessert that is made with brownie mix, cherry pie filling, eggs, oil, and chocolate chips.
-Cherry brownies are often eaten as an after-dinner treat.
-Fudge brownies are typically eaten as an afternoon snack or during breakfast.

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.
 In the footer of this page is my full disclosure policy.

 - Eggs - helps the mix stick together

 - Oil - helps the brownies not stick to the pan and makes them moist

 - Brownie mix - the main part of the cherry dessert

 - Cherry pie filling - provides the cherry part of the cherry brownies

 - Chocolate chips - provides extra chocolate flavor